-For international inward money transfer, a SWIFT code must be used together with a BSB Number and Account Number.
+For international inward money transfer, a SWIFT code must be used together with a NCC and Account Number.

 All bank account numbers in New Zealand used the following pattern,